powsybl/powsybl-open-rao/docs/castor/linear-problem/core-problem-filler.md

 <br>

-### Definition of the absolute setpoint variations of the RangeActions
+### Definition of the setpoint variations of the RangeActions

 $$
 \begin{equation}